-1) Encourage team work and collaboration – where appropriate
+1) Encourage teamwork and collaboration – where appropriate

-No man is an island, entire of itself.
+"No man is an island, entire of itself".
 So said the poet John Donne, and he was definitely onto something.
-Although some tasks require careful concentration and a degree of solitude, the best way to foster a creative working environment is to get people chatting, encourage them to share ideas and bounce around fresh thoughts.
-There’s a reason companies like Google set up their workplaces to be as relaxed as possible, with features like juice bars and gourmet dinners for staff.
-That’s how you get staff to feel chilled and interact in fresh ways – and it’s through this that the great ideas come about.
+Although some tasks require careful concentration and a degree of solitude, the best way to foster a creative working environment is to get people interacting.
+Encourage them to share ideas and bounce around fresh thoughts.
+There’s a reason companies like Google set up their workplaces to be as relaxed as possible, engendering a "chilled out culture".
+That’s how you get staff to look at the world in fresh ways – and it’s through this that the great ideas come about.

 2) Give your introverts space to be themselves